Glee: Where are they now?

 Jenna Ushkowitz (Tina Cohen-Chang)

-Ushkowitz was a Spring Awakening co-star of Lea Michele’s when Murphy pegged her to play the onetime-goth Tina, who faked a stutter to stand out at school.
-The role marked Ushkowitz’s television debut.
-Since Glee, she was featured in a film adaptation of Hello Again alongside Audra McDonald and Martha Plimpton, but has primarily dedicated her energy to the stage, appearing on Broadway as the nerdy Dawn Williams in Waitress and opposite Tracie Thoms and Rachel Dratch in New York’s special The 24 Hour Plays.
+Jenna Ushkowitz was a Spring Awakening costar of Lea Michele’s when Murphy pegged her to play the onetime-goth Tina, who faked a stutter to stand out at school.
+The role marked Ushkowitz's television debut.
+Since Glee, she was featured in a film adaptation of Hello Again alongside Audra McDonald and Martha Plimpton, but has primarily dedicated her energy to the stage, appearing on Broadway as the nerdy Dawn Williams in Waitress and opposite Tracie Thoms and Rachel Dratch in New York's special The 24 Hour Plays.
+She also won a Tony Award in 2018 for producing that year’s Best Revival of a Musical Once on This Island.
+She also reunited with Glee co-star and onscreen love interest Kevin McHale to host podcast Showmance, which has been recapping Glee.

 Amber Riley (Mercedes Jones)

 Famously passed over by American Idol producers, Amber Riley showed off her stellar pipes and made her screen debut in the role of resident high school diva Mercedes Jones, always competing with Rachel Berry for the top spot in the Glee club.
 While still starring on Glee, she appeared on the seventeenth season of Dancing with the Stars in 2013 and won, and since Glee, she guest starred on Crazy Ex-Girlfriend and portrayed Good Witch of the North Addapearle in NBC’s The Wiz Live!.
-Most recently, Riley portrayed Effie White in a West End revival of Dreamgirls, earning an Olivier Award for her performance.
+In late 2016, Riley portrayed Effie White in a West End revival of Dreamgirls, earning an Olivier Award for her performance.
+She formed a girl group with fellow British musical theatre stars Beverley Knight and Cassidy Janson, known as the “Leading Ladies,” and released an album with them in 2017.
+Riley also voiced plant Audrey II in a 2019 Los Angeles revival of Little Shop of Horrors, and is at work on a debut album.

 Mark Salling (Noah “Puck” Puckerman)

-Salling was a musician who had scored some bit parts in direct-to-video horror films when he landed the role of resident bad boy Puck.
-He hasn’t appeared in anything since the series wrapped due to being embroiled in allegations of possessing child pornography.
+Mark Salling was a musician who had scored some bit parts in direct-to-video horror films when he landed the role of resident bad boy Puck.
+After the series wrapped, Salling’s career ended when he became embroiled in allegations of possessing child pornography.
 Salling was first arrested in December 2015; in December 2017, he pled guilty to the charges.
 On Jan.
 30, 2018, Salling died at age 35 of an apparent suicide.

 Dianna Agron (Quinn Fabray)

-While playing the role of head cheerleader Quinn Fabray on Glee, Agron embarked on a film career, starring in movies like The Family (as the daughter of Robert De Niro) and the science-fiction thriller I Am Number Four.
+While playing the role of head cheerleader Quinn Fabray on Glee, Dianna Agron embarked on a film career, starring in movies like The Family (as the daughter of Robert De Niro) and the science-fiction thriller I Am Number Four.
 Since Glee, she has largely made her career in indie films, appearing in The Crash, Novitiate, and Hollow in the Land.
 She made a memorable appearance opposite an adulterous Chris Messina in the music video for Sam Smith’s “I’m Not the Only One.”
-She will next be seen as a former CIA operative opposite Andy Garcia and Justin Bartha in Headlock.
+Recent roles including lending her voice to Ralph Breaks the Internet, as well as parts in films like Berlin, I Love You and Against the Clock.

 Naya Rivera (Santana Lopez)

-Rivera had worked in television and commercials since the age of four, but the role of bitchy cheerleader Santana Lopez proved to be her breakout part.
+Naya Rivera had worked in television and commercials since the age of four, but the role of bitchy cheerleader Santana Lopez proved to be her breakout part.
 Rivera broke barriers with Lopez’s storyline of being a lesbian and coming out to her traditional Hispanic family and grandmother.
 Since Glee, she has had recurring roles on Lifetime’s Devious Maids and the dance television series Step Up: High Water.
 Rivera released a memoir in September 2016 entitled Sorry Not Sorry: Dreams, Mistakes, and Growing Up.
+She also made headlines for her on-again, off-again divorce with husband Ryan Dorsey, which resulted in a 2017 arrest for domestic battery that was later dismissed at Dorsey’s request.

 Darren Criss (Blaine Anderson)

-Criss had already earned something of a cult following thanks to his time with internet sensations Team Starkid, for whom he portrayed Harry Potter in the troupe’s famous unauthorized YouTube musical adaptations of the beloved book series.
+Darren Criss had already earned something of a cult following thanks to his time with internet sensations Team Starkid, for whom he portrayed Harry Potter in the troupe's famous unauthorized YouTube musical adaptations of the beloved book series.
 Criss rocketed to instant success when he appeared as Warbler Blaine Anderson in the second season of Glee; his first song, a cover of “Teenage Dream,” became the show’s best-selling single and hit the top ten on the Billboard Hot 100 chart.
 The musician also wrote a song for the 2015 finale, for which he was nominated for an Emmy.
 Criss made his feature-film debut in the indie film Girl Most Likely; while on Glee, he also portrayed the lead character in a Broadway revival of How to Succeed in Business Without Really Trying.
 After Glee ended, Criss took over the title role in the Broadway production of Hedwig and the Angry Inch, a role he reprised for the national tour’s stops in San Francisco and Los Angeles.
-He has also maintained a close relationship with Ryan Murphy, appearing in the “Hotel” season of American Crime Story and next starring as murderer Andrew Cunanan in the highly-anticipated second iteration of Murphy’s American Crime Story
+He has also maintained a close relationship with Ryan Murphy, appearing in the “Hotel” season of American Crime Story.
+He’s proved perhaps the strongest breakout from the cast, winning an Emmy, Golden Globe and more, for his work as murderer Andrew Cunanan in Murphy's American Crime Story.
+He’s primed to re-team with Murphy again in Netflix series Hollywood.

 Chord Overstreet (Sam Evans)